 Time on Portsmouth Island moves more slowly than much of the world elsewhere, so they say.

 But with regards to the Portsmouth Homecoming, even the most ardent supporters of the unhurried nature of village time wished it would carry them more quickly toward the long-awaited event.

 Since 1992, the Portsmouth Homecoming ceremony has taken place every two years.
 But like many events in 2020, it was canceled due to the COVID-19 pandemic, making it a painfully long four year wait to once again celebrate the island’s rich cultural and natural heritage.
 This year’s theme was “Portsmouth Rises,” fitting for post-pandemic life but also for Portsmouth’s recovery after Hurricane Dorian pummeled the village in September 2019.

-About 400 attendees, many being descendants of the island’s families, arrived by boat under a pristine Outer Banks sky and strolled through the historic village whose last three inhabitants left the island in 1971.
+About 400 attendees, many being descendants of the island’s families, arrived on April 23 by boat under a pristine Outer Banks sky and strolled through the historic village whose last three inhabitants left the island in 1971.

 Also present was a film crew.
 The Tamassee Group, a nonprofit independent filmmaking group in collaboration with The Southern Documentary Fund, is producing a documentary for North Carolina-PBS on the cultural and environmental history of North Carolina’s Outer Banks.
 They found the return to Portsmouth Island and its restored village an ideal place to begin filming.
 Of the remaining 20 buildings on the island, 11 were open including the church, the lifesaving station, and the schoolhouse.

 Inside the Portsmouth Island post office were Melissa Garrish Sharber, on assignment from Ocracoke’s post office, and Hatteras post office Postmaster Vivian Barnett.
 They processed post cards and envelopes with the Portsmouth Island cancellation stamp.